The scaling limit of a critical random directed graph: Convergence of the strongly connected components

 \subsubsection{Convergence in the product topology}

 Let $(T_1^n,T_2^n,\ldots)$ be the forward exploration trees of $\vec{G}(n,p).$ We list them in decreasing order of their sizes $(Z_1^n,Z_2^n,\ldots)$, and recall that we write $(\| T_1^n\|, \|T_2^n\|,\ldots)$ for their heights.
-We also let $(X_1^n,X_2^n,\ldots)$ be the subgraphs of $\vec{G}(n,p)$ induced by the vertex-sets of these trees (which include both surplus and back edges).
+We also let $(Y_1^n,Y_2^n,\ldots)$ be the subgraphs of $\vec{G}(n,p)$ induced by the vertex-sets of these trees (which include both surplus and back edges).
 By \cite{aldous1997}, we have the following convergence for the $\ell^2$ topology on sequences:

+where $(\sigma_i,i\in\N)$ are the excursion lengths of $W_{\lambda}$ above its running infimum, sorted decreasingly.
 Again, using Skorokhod's theorem, we may work on a probability space for which this convergence occurs almost surely.
-Moreover, conditionally on $(Z_1^n, Z_2^n, \ldots)$, the $(X_i^n,i\in\N)$ are independent, each having the distribution of $X_{Z_n^i}$ as in Section~\ref{sec:onetree}.
-Since $Z_n^i p^{2/3} \to \sigma_i$, we have that the rescaled strongly connected components of $X_i^n$ converge in distribution to those of $\mathcal{M}_{\sigma_i}$, and this holds jointly for any finite set of indices $i$.
-Taking into account Proposition \ref{prop:graphtocc}, the following proposition will give the convergence in Theorem \ref{thm:main} for the product topology.
+Moreover, conditionally on $(Z_1^n, Z_2^n, \ldots)$, the $(Y_i^n,i\in\N)$ are independent, each having the distribution of $X_{Z_n^i}$ as in Section~\ref{sec:onetree}.
+Since $Z_n^i p^{2/3} \to \sigma_i$, we have that the rescaled strongly connected components of $Y_i^n$ converge in distribution to those of $\mathcal{M}_{\sigma_i}$, and this holds jointly for any finite set of indices $i$.
+Taking into account Proposition~\ref{prop:graphtocc}, the following proposition will give the convergence in Theorem~\ref{thm:main} for the product topology.

 \begin{prop} For all $k\in\N,$ we have